Design Tokens Resolver Module

 A resolver MAY provide a human-readable name.
 This is used to identify the resolver.

-3.3 Description
+3.3 Version

 A resolver MAY provide additional information.